Sup2point0/stranger-quarkdown/docs/reference/squarkup-json.md

 ## Example

-Here’s what a Markdown file with a full squark charm would look like:
+Here’s what Squarkdown’s own `squarkup.json` looks like:

 ```json
 {